macs-h/346-asgn1-media-library-manager/ASGN1_README.md

 ### the way in which object-oriented concepts were used in your design and implementation;

-When designing our program from the start we wanted to decouple the front and backend as much as possible, this would make it easier to work on seperatly as a pair but also allowed us to make changes to either front or backend without affecting the other side asmuch.
+When designing our program from the start we wanted to decouple the front and backend as much as possible, this would make it easier to work on separately as a pair but also allowed us to make changes to either front or backend without affecting the other side as much.
 Because the MM_collection class uses protocols for the functions the front end will always know that any calls to the backend will always be implemented.

-Another design principle we used was inheritence.
-When creating the command classes that the main class calls we quickly realised that we had to repeat alot of code in the variables and also in the "init()" functions, so we decided to use inheritence to reduce the amount of duplicate code by storing most the vairable in the parent class "CommandParent" and using the parents "init()" function raither than basically the same "init()" function in each class.
-We also created a function in the parent class that the children can use to help them make tempory files and metadata, we have multple chidren wanting to use this function so creating it in the parent made sense.
+Another design principle we used was inheritance.
+When creating the command classes that the main class calls we quickly realised that we had to repeat a lot of code in the variables and also in the "init()" functions, so we decided to use inheritance to reduce the amount of duplicate code by storing most the variable in the parent class "CommandParent" and using the parents "init()" function rather than basically the same "init()" function in each class.
+We also created a function in the parent class that the children can use to help them make temporary files and metadata, we have multiple children wanting to use this function so creating it in the parent made sense.